ihainan/useful-scripts/README.md

 ## better-shanbay.js

-A [TamperMonkey](https://www.tampermonkey.net/) Javascript which can make your Shanbay better.
+A [TamperMonkey](https://www.tampermonkey.net/) JavaScript which can make your Shanbay better.

 - Automatically expand all the definitions of a word.
 - Switch to community contributing notes if there's no your own note.
 - Pronounce words in the review page one by one.

+## Evernote Hightlight

+A [TamperMonkey](https://www.tampermonkey.net/) JavaScript used to highlight the selected text on Evernote Web App.